APY (Annual Percentage Yield)

 Converting displayed APY to expected returns requires adjustments:

-Token Price Volatility: If you earn 100% APY in a governance token that drops 80%, your real return is -60%, not +100%.
+Token Price Volatility: If you earn high APY in a governance token that drops significantly, your real return may be negative.

 Compounding Frequency: Displayed APY assumes continuous compounding.
 If you only compound weekly or monthly, real APY will be lower.